zaheerkhancs/irSpot_SPI/README.md

 ```
 model.py
 ```
-training.py is used for training the model, and saving the model and model weights for future pretrained model prediction via model.py
+model.py is used to use the pretrained model, and make prediction on the unseen .fasta sequence.
+These prediction are saved in a file with a sequence header.

 ![prediction](https://user-images.githubusercontent.com/29139858/48424825-7941bb00-e79e-11e8-9567-45e386d02c3d.JPG)
 ```